-Now we will examine the first two components from the historical and economic points of view.
-The possible market penetration of different videotex applications (such as information retrieval, games, transactions, messaging, data processing, home management, etc.) will not be dealt with separately in this study, since this very complicated issue represents a broad field of study certainly beyond the scope of this paper.
-Nonetheless, references to applications will be made throughout, because we believe that one cannot separate videotex telecommunications infrastructure, hardware, and software from applications.
+We will examine the first two components from the historical and economic points of view.
+The possible market penetration of different videotex applications (such as information retrieval, games, transactions, messaging, data processing, home management, etc.) will not be dealt with separately in this study, since this complicated issue represents a broad field of study certainly beyond the scope of this paper.
+Nonetheless, references to applications will be made throughout, because we believe that one cannot separate videotex telecommunications infrastructure, hardware and software from applications.

-7.1 Telecommunications Infrastructure for 1W and 2W Videotex
+Telecommunications infrastructure for 1W and 2W videotex

 Videotex systems (1W and 2W) as we presently know them are based on different telecommunication infrastructures.
-1WN videotex is piggybacked on the broadcast facilities of the TV, but one could imagine that it could also be placed on a dedicated radio channel.
-At present, 1WW videotex systems are only in their early infancy, only one or two North American cable TV experiments along this line are known to us.
+1WN videotex is piggy-backed on the broadcast facilities of tv, but one could imagine that it could also be placed on a dedicated radio channel.
+At present, 1WW videotex systems are only in their infancy; only one or two North American cable tv experiments along this line are known to us.
 Nevertheless, market penetration of cable systems is an interesting phenomenon in this connection.
-2W videotex systems as we presently know them are based on the telephone and packet-switching computer networks, and whereas not too many historical statistics exist about market penetration of packet-switching computer networks, extensive and fascinating data are available on the telephone network and its usage.
+2W videotex systems as we presently know them are based on telephone and packet-switching computer networks, and whereas not too many historical statistics exist about market penetration of packet-switching computer networks, extensive and fascinating data are available on the telephone network and its usage.
 From this, we believe that useful results can be drawn to predict the market penetration of 2W videotex networks, especially from the telecommunications point of view.

 Now let us go into the details of some characteristic statistics and curves.
-In Figure 2 penetration curves of different media such as radio, telephone, black and white TV, color TV and cable TV into US households are shown.
-The US figures are significant also from the point of view that they represent a country in the forefront of technical development, and in many respects countries with a "time lag" between development and market penetration can make a sample for the potential way of their own domestic development.
-Figure 2 shows the following interesting trends.
+In Figure 1 penetration curves of different media such as radio, telephone, black and white tv, color tv and cable tv into US households are shown.
+The US figures are significant also from the point of view that they represent a country in the forefront of technical development, and in many respects countries with a time lag between development and market penetration can make a sample for the potential way of their own domestic development.
+Figure 1 shows the following interesting trends.
 Although the USA at present has one of the most developed telephone infrastructures, full market penetration of US households with telephones (we have regarded 80% as full penetration) has taken about 72 years, a surprisingly long period.
-It can be seen that the development of the telephone infrastructure is linearly proportional to the "richness" of the country.
-Figure 3 reflects the well known fact that the number of telephones per 1000 population is closely related to the GNP per capita of any country.
+It can be seen that the development of the telephone infrastructure is linearly proportional to the wealth of the country.
+Figure 2 reflects the well known fact that the number of telephones per 1000 population is closely related to the GNP per capita of any country.
 The GNP figures in the diagrams are expressed in constant 1958 US dollars in order to exclude the effects of inflation on the curve.
-As it can be seen, all data follow a single diagonal line; the developing countries with low monetary resources and thus limited telephone infrastructure are at the lower end of the curve.
-Austria and Japan lie somewhere in the middle, whereas the richest countries such as the USA, Canada, Sweden, and Switzerland are at the upper end of the curve.
-Surprisingly, some rich Arab countries are still not within this group, due to the fact that in order to have a widespread, well developed telephone network of US standard it is not enough to be rich, but one has to be rich for a long time, without any disturbance, such as a war.
+As it can be seen, all data follow a single diagonal line; the developing countries with low monetary resources and thus limited telephone infrastructures are at the lower end of the curve.
+Austria and Japan lie somewhere in the middle, whereas the richest countries such as the USA, Canada, Sweden and Switzerland are at the upper end of the curve.
+Surprisingly, some rich Arab countries are still not within this group, due to the fact that in order to have a widespread, well-developed telephone network of US standards, it is not enough to be rich, but one has to be rich for a long time, without any disturbance, such as war.